Deposits at The Coop are 100% insured

 Frequently Asked Questions about DIF

-- As a member of both the Federal Deposit Insurance Corporation (FDIC) and the Depositors Insurance Fund (DIF), your bank provides full insurance for its customers’ deposits and accrued interest without limit or exception.
+As a member of both the Federal Deposit Insurance Corporation (FDIC) and the Depositors Insurance Fund (DIF), The Coop provides full insurance for our clients’ deposits and accrued interest without limit or exception.
 Each depositor is insured by the FDIC to at least $250,000.
 All deposits above the FDIC insurance amount are insured by the Depositors Insurance Fund (DIF).

-- Massachusetts law and the DIF’s investment policies restrict the DIF to investments suitable for an organization that insures the public’s deposits, primarily U.S. Treasury and federal agency obligations, and obligations fully guaranteed by the U.S. government.
+Massachusetts law and the DIF’s investment policies restrict the DIF to investments suitable for an organization that insures the public’s deposits, primarily U.S. Treasury and federal agency obligations, and obligations fully guaranteed by the U.S. government.
 DIF investments are regularly reviewed by its Board of Directors to assure conformity with both the law and DIF investment policies.
-As a depositor in this bank, all your deposits and accrued interest are insured in full, without limit or exception.
+As a depositor with The Coop, all your deposits and accrued interest are insured in full, without limit or exception.

 conducted regularly by the FDIC and the Massachusetts Division of Banks.
 The DIF meets regularly with officials of